MaximLeroy/OSMaker/README.md

 # OSMaker

 [Powered by Cpcdos OSx](http://cpcdos.net)

-OSMaker is a development environment for CpcdosC + and other languages.
+OSMaker is a development environment to create your own operating system with a full graphical interface on the Cpcdos OSx kernel.
 It allows windows to be generated using the XML window designer, and are translated into CpcdosC + to be able to be interpreted by the Cpcdos kernel.

 ## To begin